agustinmista/mdviewer/README.md

 stack install
 ```

-The installation will usually copy the executable to `$HOME/.local/bin`, so it is
+The installation will usually copy the executable to `$HOME/.local/bin`, so it
-important that you have append it to your PATH.
-Other data files such as the
+is important that you have appended it to your PATH.
+Other data files such as
-styles repository are copied into your Xdg data dir, this is usualy
+the styles repository are copied into your Xdg data folder.
+This is usually
 `$HOME/.local/share/mdviever`.

 ## Usage